-David Miller, Deputy Communications Director, February 8, 2018
+David Miller, Director of Communications, February 8, 2018

 The following statement can be attributed in full, or in part, to Kristy Meyer, Vice President of Policy at the Ohio Environmental Council:

 “I’d like to thank Attorney General DeWine for standing up for Ohioans by filing a lawsuit against DuPont relating to their plant on the banks of the Ohio River.
 For years, DuPont had knowingly released a chemical called PFOA into the air, water, and land around their plant, resulting in the potential contamination of the region’s water.